magnatronus/stack-overlay/README.md

 - *showForeground* - a boolean to indicate if the foreground widget should be shown or hidden (defaults to false if not provided)

+# Using StackOverlay

+Take a look at the [plugin installation instructions](https://pub.dartlang.org/packages/stack_overlay#-installing-tab-).

 ## Getting Started